cmgerber/PLOS_Cloud_Explorer/final_text.md

  u'/Biology and life sciences/Organisms/Animals/Vertebrates']
 ```

-The entire PLOS thesaurus was kindly provided to us as a spreadsheet with thousands of rows, one node per row.
+The entire PLOS polyhierarchy was kindly provided to us as a spreadsheet with thousands of rows, one node per row.

 ### We transformed the data into two JSON objects